 First gear is going to be very sensitive, so either use very small throttle inputs, or shift into 2nd gear.
 450s have a lot of low-end torque, so if you’re just casually riding around, it’s fine to keep it at a low RPM.

 Keeping a finger on the clutch is important to prevent stalling, but also to keep the power in check.
-To get going from a stop, be very smooth and slow letting the clutch out or else the bike can quickly get away from you.
+To get going from a stop, be very smooth and slow letting the clutch out, or else the bike can quickly get away from you.

 Simply riding a 450 is not that hard, but it’s very easy to get into trouble quickly if you don’t respect the power.

-Best dirt bike for me
+Best dirt bike for you – 4 simple steps

 After reading this, you might realize that a 450 dirt bike is not the best dirt bike for you.
 In that case, what is the right bike then?